yasinosman/yasinosman/README.md

 <br />

 I study computer engineering at Istanbul University.
-I develop full-stack web based applications with love.
+I develop full-stack web & mobile applications.

 - 🔭 Currently, I am working on the communication system of Turkish Air Forces.
 - :wrench: I use React, Redux, Node, MySQL and WebSockets for this project